 Actually, I’ve decided to make this my yearly ritual for the rest of my days, whilst here in Italy.

 In 2016, over 180,000 people attended the festival.
 Figures for 2017 are not out yet.

-Although I’m a little late with this post, I promise that this post contains many photos of mouth-melting ingenious chocolate creations made by master chocolatiers from across Italy and Calabria.
+I promise that this post contains many photos of mouth-melting ingenious chocolate creations made by master chocolatiers from across Italy and Calabria.

 This festival also draws students still learning the ancient art of chocolate making.
-I hope this art never dies or is never superseded by anything in the future.
+I hope this art never dies or is never superseded by anything artificial in the future.

 If you don’t have both when tempering chocolate, then a disaster is imminent…and many disasters have I had!

 I’ve never created anything as fancy as these chocolate football boots and wouldn’t know where to start.
 I wonder if a mould is used or whether they are hand-sculptured?

 During this weekend of luxury indulgence that sweeps the city like no other frenzy I’ve seen…